Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: SMR Protocol Latency Model

 where $p_w$ is the probability that a write request is sent; thus, the first and second terms of the right-hand side of the equation estimate the latency of write and read operations, respectively.

-In the first term, the function $\mathit{Protocol}$ takes four arguments $R$, $\ell$, $c$, and $p_\mathit{slow}$, where $\ell$ and $p_\mathit{slow}$ represent the leader replica and occurrence ratio of the slow path attributed to the concurrent client requests for the same data, respectively. $\mathit{Protocol}$ calculates the latency of the write operation for each protocol based on its communication pattern, and we show the formulation of $\mathit{Protocol}$ below.
+In the first term, the function $\mathit{Protocol}$ takes four arguments $R$, $\ell$, $c$, and $p_\mathit{slow}$, where $\ell$ and $p_\mathit{slow}$ represent the leader replica and occurrence ratio of the slow path attributed to the concurrent client requests for the same data, respectively. $\mathit{Protocol}$ calculates the latency of the write operation for each protocol based on its communication pattern, and we show the formulation of $\mathit{Protocol}$ in Sections~\ref{sec:multi-paxos-model}--\ref{sec:epaxos-model}.
 Mencius and EPaxos omit the $\ell$ because they do not require a leader replica.
-Similarly, MultiPaxos and Mencius omit $p_\mathit{slow}$ because no slow path occurs in these protocols.
-In the models below, $\mathit{OWD}(a, b)$ represents the communication time between two replicas or clients $a$ and $b$, which can be calculated from RTT between $a$ and $b$.
+Similarly, MultiPaxos and Mencius omit $p_\mathit{slow}$ because no slow path occurs in the protocols.

-In the second term, the function $\mathit{Read}(R, c)$ estimates the latency of the read operation for each client $c$.
-A client issues a read operation to retrieve (possibly a part of) the state of a replicated service.
-The communication pattern of the read operation varies depending on the consistency guarantees.
-In cases where the service guarantees linearizability, similar to write operations, reading from the leader replica or a quorum is necessary.
-Conversely, reading from any replica is feasible if the operation prioritizes responsiveness and ensures eventual consistency.
-Therefore, the communication pattern for read operations depends on the consistency guarantees provided, and it presents no variance across protocols.
-Thus, we did not consider read operations when establishing guidelines for protocol selection and instead focused on discussing write operations.
+In the second term, the function $\mathit{Read}(R, c)$ estimates the latency of read operations for each client $c$.
+As read operations have a limited impact on the protocol selection, we mainly focus on write operations hereafter and will discuss read operations in Section~\ref{sec: read}.